Batkhela: Geography

 Batkhela is a green city and Swat River is flowing in the middle of the city alongside N45.
 Batkhela is covered by tall hills from all sides and the most of famous peak of them is named 'Barcharai'.

 Division

-Politically, Batkhela is divided into three union councils e.g. Upper, middle, and lower Batkhela.
+Politically, Batkhela is divided into three union councils: upper, middle, and lower Batkhela.

 Demography

+Population

 According to the 6th Population & Housing Census 2017, the population of Batkhela was declared as 68,200.
 Data on religious beliefs across the town in the 2017 census shows that 100% of its population has declared themselves to be Muslim.

+The population of city in 1998 was 43,179 but according to the 2023 Census of Pakistan, the population has risen to 73,525.

 People and culture

 More than 95% of local residents are Pashtuns, who are the indigenous inhabitants of the region.

 Education

-A Primary School was opened in Batkhela in 1915 and a High School was opened in Thana (part of Batkhela tehsil) in 1935 by British rulers.
+The first primary school was opened in Batkhela in 1915 and a high school was opened in Thana (part of Batkhela tehsil) in 1935 by British rulers.

-At present, there is one Degree College for boys, One Degree college for girls, two Secondary Schools for boys and one High Secondary School for girls that are functioning.
+At present, there is one degree college for boys, one degree college for girls, two secondary schools for boys and one higher secondary school for girls that are functioning.
 In addition, there are several private schools and colleges functioning throughout this region.
 All schools and colleges are affiliated with the Board of Intermediate & Secondary Education (BISE) Malakand.